IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

   curl -H "Authorization: Bearer $TOKEN" http://localhost:8080/api/users/:me

-It may happen that when you try to authenticate a user for the first time with a bearer token, it does not have an associated user account in Dataverse.
-In this case, it is necessary to register the user using the following endpoint:
+To register a new user who has authenticated via an OIDC provider, the following endpoint should be used:

 .. code-block:: bash